spcanelon/silvia/content/blog/2021-06-01-hello-hugo-apero/index.markdown

 ## Migrating the content

-Assuming you have made it this far and are able to at least serve a live site that uses the new Hugo Apéro theme, you are ready to start converting your content! :tada:
+Assuming you have made it this far and are able to at least serve a live site that uses the new Hugo Apéro theme, you are ready to start migrating your content! :tada:

 File are organized differently in Hugo Apéro and the next steps detail the high-level changes I made to get my content to fit the new structure.
 The goal was to have my site parallel the [Hugo Apéro example site](https://hugo-apero.netlify.app/) and [Alison's personal site](https://alison.rbind.io).